 Scholars join Society of Fellows in the Liberal Arts

-The Cotsen Fellows for 2003-06 were selected from a pool of more than 700 applicants in 19 disciplines.
-They teach half-time in their academic department or the Humanities Council and pursue their own research.
+The Cotsen Fellows for 2016-19 were selected from a pool of more than 650 applicants in 18 disciplines.
+They are appointed in the Council of the Humanities and teach half-time in their academic department or in the Program in Humanistic Studies while pursuing their own research.
 They are: